-We’re proud to have a number of incredible women on our team who lead by example and are making some (pretty significant) waves in our industry.
-In recognition of International Women’s Day and Women’s History Month, we took the chance to catch up with these superstars to learn more about their experience in tech and share their advice for other women looking to get started in the industry.
+We’re proud to have a number of incredible women on our team who lead by example and are making some (pretty significant!) waves in our industry.
+In recognition of International Women’s Day and Women’s History Month, we took the chance to catch up with these superstars to learn more about their experience in tech and share their advice for other women looking to get started in our space.

 Emma Thomas, Head of Product